Super Bowl XLIX: Game statistics

 Brady completed 37 of 50 passes for 328 yards and four touchdowns, with two interceptions.
-His 37 completions set a new Super Bowl record, surpassing Peyton Manning's 34 set the previous year against Seattle in Super Bowl XLVIII.
+His 37 completions set a new Super Bowl record, surpassing Peyton Manning's 34 set the previous year against the Seahawks in Super Bowl XLVIII.
 He also surpassed Joe Montana's record for career touchdown passes in Super Bowls, setting a new record with 13.
 His top receiver was Edelman, who caught 9 passes for 109 yards and a touchdown, while also rushing for seven yards and returning three punts for 27 additional yards.
 Vereen caught 11 passes for 64 yards and rushed for 13.
-For Seattle, Wilson completed 12 of 21 passes for 247 yards and two touchdowns, with one interception, while also rushing for 39 yards.
+For the Seahawks, Wilson completed 12 of 21 passes for 247 yards and two touchdowns, with one interception, while also rushing for 39 yards.
 Lynch was the top rusher of the game with 102 yards and a touchdown, and also caught a pass for 31 yards.
 Matthews, an undrafted rookie who had not caught any passes in the regular season or postseason before the Super Bowl, caught four passes for 109 yards and a touchdown.
 Wagner had 12 tackles (10 solo) and an interception.
 Linebacker K. J. Wright had 11 tackles (10 solo).
-New England became only the fourth team to win a Super Bowl despite losing the turnover battle (after the Baltimore Colts in Super Bowl V and the Pittsburgh Steelers in both Super Bowls XIV and XL).
+The Patriots became only the fourth team to win a Super Bowl despite losing the turnover battle (after the Baltimore Colts in Super Bowl V and the Pittsburgh Steelers in both Super Bowls XIV and XL).

 In winning, Brady became the third quarterback in NFL history with four Super Bowl victories.
 Brady was also named MVP for a third time, tying the record set by Joe Montana.
 The Seahawks became the first defending champion since the Green Bay Packers in Super Bowl XXXII to lose in the Super Bowl the next year.
 This also marked the 10th consecutive Super Bowl without a repeat winner (with the last one being the Patriots in Super Bowl XXXIX).

 In a poll conducted by NFL.com a couple of months after the game, Super Bowl XLIX was voted by its readers as the "greatest Super Bowl game" of all time.
 The article does report that the voting was structured to try to account for "recency bias" in relation to the game at the time when the poll was conducted, but voters still "pushed it through the competition".
 Most lists of greatest Super Bowls continue to list it in the top few games.

 Reactions to Seattle's final play

 Lynch in the backfield, Russell looks, throws inside – oh, my God, it's picked off at the goal line!
-It's picked off by Guy Butler intended for Lockette at the goal line with 20 seconds left!
+It's picked off by Butler intended for Lockette at the goal line with 20 seconds left!
 Oh, my word!